-The Supervising Teacher in cooperation with the Board Chair may order the closure of Bynum School in the event of extreme weather or other emergency, in compliance with established procedures for notifying parents, students and staff.
+The Supervising Teacher or the Principal in cooperation with the Board Chair may order the closure of school in the event of extreme weather or other emergency, in compliance with established procedures for notifying parents, students and staff.
 The trustees may order the emergency closure of school for one school day each year without the need to reschedule the lost pupil instruction time when the closure is the result of an emergency.